YarosMallorca/YarosMallorca/README.md

 - I got into programming & computers from an electronics/AV background, inspired by my grandpa, who was an electronics engineer
 - My first programming experience was at 11 when I started writing simple `.bat` scripts, then expanded my knowledge with a Python book at 13
 - I'm a systemizer, and navigate software & hardware interfaces by muscle memory & patterns instead of labels & icons, to an extreme level
-- AI & *vibe coding* hater, turns any codebase into a nightmare over time.
-Spend a bit more time researching and learning, instead of using AI for everything, future you will thank you :)
+- AI & *vibe coding* hater, AI turns any codebase into a nightmare over time.
+Spend a bit more time researching and learning instead of using AI for everything, future you will thank you :)
 - I'm highly interested in FPV drones.
 In my free time, I build my own quads and help others with troubleshooting in Discord servers
 - Played piano since age 5, and played Launchpad for many years, posting YouTube videos